Jugar con gatos y perros reduce los niveles de estrés

 Solo 10 minutos de juego con gatos y perros pueden reducir significativamente los niveles de estrés, sugiere una investigación de la Universidad del Estado de Washington.

 It's no secret that cats and dogs bring joy to the lives of many people.
-But now, scientists have found that cortisol - a chemical produced in our bodies when we are stressed - lowers when humans interact with these furry friends.
+But now, scientists have found that cortisol - a chemical produced in our bodies when we are estresado - lowers when humans interact with these furry friends.

 A popular practice at universities is to introduce therapy dog sessions for stressed-out students during exam times to help them feel at ease.
 This research is the first to study the impact of dogs and cats on herramienta de manejo del estrés in a non-laboratory setting.